amarr001/Map_App/README.md

 ![An image of the MapApp page on mobile.]()

 ## Credits
-HTML & CSS by Ana Marr
+HTML & CSS, Javascript by Ana Marr
-Javascript by Ana Marr
 ReactJS is the property of their creators/distributors and I claim no credit in their creation or distribution.
 ArcGIS API is the property of their creators/distributors and I claim no credit in their creation or distribution.
 Bootstrap is the property of their creators/distributors and I claim no credit in their creation or distribution.